usnistgov/simprocesd/README.md

 - Maintenance policy testing: [MaintenanceOptimization.py](/simprocesd/examples/MaintenanceOptimization.py)

 ## Simantha
-Sim-PROCESD was forked from the Simantha project which can be found [here](https://github.com/m-hoff/simantha).
+Sim-PROCESD was forked from the original Simantha project which can be found [here](https://github.com/m-hoff/simantha).
+Another iteration of [Simantha](https://github.com/usnistgov/simantha) extends a few capabilities and examples to prepare it for the modeling of condition monitoring systems and prognostics and health management tools.

 ## Who We Are
 This tool is part of the Smart Manufacturing Industrial AI Management & Metrology project in the Smart Connected Systems Division (Communications Technology Laboratory) at NIST.